squaremiledev/asynctransport/README.md

 telnet localhost 9999
 ```

-### 2. confirm that this design style is applicable to a particular context.
+### Confirm that this design style is applicable to a particular context.

 Go to dev.squaremile.asynctcpacceptance.AppListeningOnTcpPort or try to implement your own Application

-### 3. confirm that the overhead is acceptable to be used in a specific context

-Let's say you want to test what kind o latency you should expect when sending 100 000 small messages a second on you local machine.

-build the library with

-`make`

-Run the echo server

-`java -classpath "./asynctcpacceptance/build/distributions/asynctcpacceptance/lib/*" dev.squaremile.asynctcpacceptance.EchoConnectionApplication  9998`

-Run the message source server

-`java -classpath "./asynctcpacceptance/build/distributions/asynctcpacceptance/lib/*" dev.squaremile.asynctcpacceptance.SourcingConnectionApplication localhost 9998 100_000 31250 6000000 32`

-Where localhost 9998 100000 31250 6000000 32 is remote_host port messageSendingRatePerSecond skippedWarmUpResponses messagesSent sendToReceiveRatio

 ## Design objectives